Skip to main content

 The bacteria, or 'gut bugs' that make up the microbiome feed and survive off the food we eat.
 It’s not just one or two foods that make the difference to our health.
 The impact of food on our gut health and mood comes down to what makes up our whole diet.

-Eating lots of high salt, sugar and fat, ultra-processed foods and sugar-sweetened drinks feeds the bad gut bugs and can stop the good gut bugs from growing.
-If too many of the bad gut bugs thrive off our food choices, this can lead to an increase in the development of mental health conditions.
+Eating lots of ultra-processed foods high in salt, sugar and/or fat feeds the bad gut bugs and can stop the good gut bugs from growing.
+This can also be said of some drinks we consume, especially sugar-sweetened drinks and energy drinks.
+If too many of the bad gut bugs thrive off your food and drink choices, this can negatively impact your health.

-Alcohol can often be used to make us 'feel better' after a long day, or during stressful times, but alcohol is a depressant to the brain.
+Alcohol can often be used to help us unwind or relax after a long day, or during stressful times, but alcohol is a depressant to the brain.
 Drinking alcohol can change your mood or worsen a low mood.
-Unhealthy food choices and high alcohol intake means the body is low in good nutrients and this affects both physical and mental health.
+Unhealthy food choices and high alcohol intake can displace the healthy foods we should be having, and hence we don’t get the positive nutrients needed for physical and mental health.

-If you're experiencing depression, try to avoid alcohol to help manage your mood.
-Try swapping to zero per cent alcohol, or sparkling water flavoured with lemon and mint.
-If you or others think you may be drinking too much alcohol talk to your doctor or call the Alcohol Drug helpline.
+If you're experiencing depression, avoid alcohol to help manage your mood.
+Our latest advice is that no amount of alcohol is good for the heart.
+Try swapping to zero percent alcohol, or sparkling water flavoured with lemon and mint.
+If you or others think you may be drinking too much alcohol, talk to your doctor or call the Alcohol Drug helpline.

 How does our mood affect what we eat?

-Medications for mental health conditions can increase or decrease your appetite, food intake and therefore changes to your weight.
+Medications for mental health conditions can increase or decrease your appetite, food intake and therefore change your weight.
 Weight changes, loss or gain, in the absence of good nutrition means the brain is deprived of glucose and other nutrients that help it function and help control mood.

 Talk to your doctor if you’re taking medication and the side effects are worrying you.
 Don't stop taking your medication without talking to your doctor first.